JacksonChen666/JacksonChen666.github.io/_posts/2021-04-20-how-to-get-out-of-vim-(and-the-basics-of-vim).md

 - `i` to start putting whatever you type at whatever your cursor location is.
 - `I` to move the cursor to the start of the line (usually after indenting) and start editing.
 - `A` is same as `I` but moves cursor to the end.
-- `a` to move the cursor right to comphensate the cursor moving left one character.
+- `a` to move the cursor right to compensate the cursor moving left one character.

 Now, the said keys puts your vim session in `INSERT` mode, which lets you type text and any characters.